 My brother lives next door to my parents who are elderly.
 Because he has memory problems, my parents make sure he is home each evening, that he takes his medication, and basically that his safety is maintained (e.g., stove off, back door locked).
 Although my brother can take care of all his basic activities of daily living, he needs a minimum level of daily supervision.
 Are there any supervised housing programs for people with traumatic brain injury who do not need nursing care or a "locked ward?"
 How do I find out about housing options for him?

 The availability of supervised housing programs specifically designed for people with brain injuries differs from state to state.
 Your state Brain Injury Association should have information on special housing for people with TBI.
 In addition, you may contact the state government agency that handles housing matters, such as the Housing Development Authority or Community Development Department.
 Your state may have advocacy agencies that could be of help, such as a Commission for the Rights of People with Disabilities or a Fair Housing "watchdog" agency.
-Check with the agency responsible for nursing home oversight, such as the Department for the Aging.
+Check with the agency responsible for nursing home oversight, such as the Department for the Aging and Rehabilitative Services.
 This agency may have information on housing that accommodates people with disabilities (as well as the elderly) including group homes and other congregate living that offers supervision and services.

-In Virginia, the Department for the Aging offers lists of nursing homes, group homes, and other congregate living situations, along with guidelines for choosing appropriate housing and an ombudsman program.
+In Virginia, the Department for the Aging and Rehabilitative Services offers lists of nursing homes, group homes, and other congregate living situations, along with guidelines for choosing appropriate housing and an ombudsman program.
 The Brain Injury Association of Virginia has information on the availability of special housing for people with brain injuries.
 Housing Opportunities Made Equal (HOME) in Richmond, Virginia advocates for fair housing practices and investigates claims of discrimination.
 This is just a sampling of the housing resources available in Virginia intended to give you ideas for starting your housing search.

 Finding appropriate housing can be the most difficult issue to face after brain injury; success requires creativity.
 Carefully assess the resident’s abilities and needs; if a suitable housing arrangement does not exist, look for ways to combine services.
 For example, a group home may offer adequate accommodations, and the home’s social worker may be able to coordinate additional services.
 A secure condominium may be suitable if a personal assistant provides regular monitoring.
 Perhaps a nursing home can accommodate a younger resident by coordinating recreational time with local programs.
 The more avenues you investigate, the more resources you will find.